mjsaGFT/BestStories/README.md

 If there is an error during request of details, executing is not stopped.
 Instead warning is logged and application tries to fetch all remaining ids.

-For simple mappings I used automapper.
+For simple mappings I used Automapper.

 Ids can grow infinitely so paging of some sort is also something worth to consider.